 Planning a vacation to Boston?
-Our insiders put together a list of our top things to do in Boston with kids.
+Our local experts put together a list of our top things to do in Boston with kids.

 Consider adding a few of these kid friendly attractions to your vacation itinerary.